kartoza/django-training/django-system-prepration.rst

 Creating the virtual environment
 --------------------------------

-To create your virtual environment, make sure you are in the django directory we created above first and then do::
+To create your virtual environment (and install a few other dependencies)  make sure you are in the django directory we created above first and then do::

-   sudo apt-get install python-setuptools build-essential python-dev libpq-dev sudo easy_install virtualenv virtualenv --no-site-packages python source python/bin/activate easy_install pip
+   sudo apt-get install python-setuptools build-essential python-dev libpq-dev sudo easy_install virtualenv virtualenv --no-site-packages python source python/bin/activate easy_install pip  <-- newer virtual env may do this automatically

 What have we just done?
 We have set up a virtual environment (think of it